savochkin/PokerHandKata/README.md

 **Important:** This is a refactoring task - the behavior must not change, only the implementation!

 **💬 Discussion Points:**
 - How many lines of code did you remove?
-(Hint: ~30+ lines!)
 - Did the tests give you confidence during refactoring?
-- What would happen if you didn't have tests before refactoring?
-- Compare `Card` before and after - which is easier to read and maintain?
-- What are the benefits of using `@Builder` vs a regular constructor?
-- When would you NOT want to use Lombok?

 ### Task 4: Use Parameterized Tests (Test Refactoring)
 1. Open `src/test/java/org/example/poker/ParseAndValidateWellFormedInputTest.java`